sib-swiss/NGS-variants-training/docs/day1/server_login.md

 === "conda"

-    If you have a conda running on your local computer, you can also install the required software using conda.
+    If you have a conda installation on your local computer, you can install the required software using conda.

-    You can download the conda environment yaml [here](../assets/yaml/variants.yml)
+    You can build the environment from [variants.yml](../assets/yaml/variants.yml)

     Generate the conda environment like this: